 Pain and suffering and emotional distress damages are commonly referred to as “non-economic” damages, because unlike “economic” damages like medical bills and lost wages, you can’t produce documentation to prove their value.
 These types of damages are left to the mercy of the jury to decide.
 Often, the jury will use some multiple of your economic damages to come up with your non-economic damages.
 This could be 1x, 1.5x or 2x (or 0x or 20x) your economic damages.
 It is really impossible to say without knowing the specific nature of your injuries.

 An injury that is especially traumatic may justify ignoring the economic damages entirely when determining the non-economics.
-For example, a young girl who is bitten on the leg by the neighbor’s dog may only have $2,000.00 in medical bills, but if she has significant visible scarring, her non-economic damages would be worth a lot more than $2,000.00-4,000.00.
+For example, a young girl who is bitten on the leg by the neighbor’s dog may only have $2,000.00 in medical bills, but if she has significant visible scarring, her non-economic damages, and her dog bite claim, would be worth a lot more than $2,000.00-4,000.00.
 The same is true if she is now terrified every time she gets near a dog.
 On the other hand, a person can have an injury that costs a great deal to repair, but leaves no residual pain or disability.

 Bottom line: non-economic damages are the most fertile ground for disagreement between the parties, and provide the most risk for both sides should they decide to submit the matter to a jury.
 While attorneys have jury verdict reporters available to them which summarize a sampling of recent verdicts in their state, no two juries will award the same amount of non-economic damages.
 Do not get overconfident if a case similar to yours recovered a large verdict.
 You will have a different jury which could reasonably come up with a much lower amount for your case.